zshi719/2025-Data-24100/project_assignments/part_3.md

 ### Flask

 We will be using all years of the data in the `project_data` (2010-2020) directory to build the routes listed below.
-Make sure that you have only all years running and loaded as part of this project.
+Make sure that you have all years loaded and running as part of this project.

 **IMPORTANT NOTE** One major change is that you need to set an environment variable, similar to the `DATA_241_API_KEY` called `RAW_DATA_DIR` which should be set to a location on the user's host machine where the ZIP files are stored.
 Do NOT store any of the zip files in the repo (the previous ones should be removed).

-As in Part I and II, your code will need to load the data, making sure not to store any intermediate files.
+As in Parts I and II, your code will need to load the data, making sure not to store any intermediate files.
 Once that processing is complete, it should serve the following routes via Flask.

 - Note: The `v1` API needs to be corrected with any feedback that was provided.
 Please look at [Part II](part_2.md) to verify that your code is still compliant.